Cliché (Machine Gun Kelly song)

 "Cliché" is a song by American musician, singer and songwriter MGK, released on May 23, 2025, through EST 19XX and Interscope Records as the lead single from his seventh studio album, Lost Americana (2025).
 MGK wrote the song with Emma Rosen and Andrew Migliore, and produced it with BazeXX, SlimXX, Nick Long and No Love for the Middle Child.
+A remix of the song in collaboration with American pop rock band Jonas Brothers was released on November 25, 2025.

 Background and composition

 A few weeks before the song was released, MGK revealed in a freestyle over "Bye Bye Bye" by NSYNC that his next song would be in the pop genre.
 Upon its release, its sound was compared to the sound of 2000's pop music; Uproxx stated "On the scale of rap to pop punk, MGK's new song 'Cliché' falls closer to the Blink-182 side of things — with a lot of boy band dancing thrown in there, too.
 Think: a more earnest All the Small Things' music video'".
 Lyrically, MGK discusses his insecurities about love but is nevertheless willing to take a chance.
 He addresses an unnamed former partner as he sings, "Tell me, would you stay with me? / Maybe we could make this home / You should run away with me / Even if you're better off alone."
 It is believed that these lyrics are directed toward actress Megan Fox.